RafaySystems/terraform-provider-rafay/docs/resources/blueprint.md

 ***Optional***

 - `discovery` - (Block List) The discovery configuration.
 (See [below for nested schema](#nestedblock--spec--default_addons--monitoring--metrics--discovery))
-- `enabled` - (Boolean) In enabled, the monitoring metrics add-on is enabled for the resource.
+- `enabled` - (Boolean) If enabled, the monitoring metrics add-on is enabled for the resource.

 <a id="nestedblock--spec--default_addons--monitoring--metrics--discovery"></a>